A woman looking possibly looking at her good investments in real estate on laptop.

 How Can I Estimate My Mortgage Rate?

 You can view today’s interest rates to see where you might fall.
 If you aren’t sure what type of loan you’d qualify for, consider getting initial approval to determine where you fall.
-But if you know your credit score and your approximate LTV ratio, you can estimate your interest rate using today’s mortgage rates.
+But if you know your credit score and your approximate LTV ratio, you can estimate your interest rate using current mortgage rates.

 The Bottom Line: Mortgage Rates Are Determined By Many Factors